bobpozun/bobpozun.github.io/index.md

 - Led team training, set goals, ran one-on-ones, and facilitated biweekly QA reviews and daily standups.

 **Software QA Analyst (July 2011 – Sept 2013)**
-- Owned all test and release operations as part of an agile team.
+- Managed all test and release operations as part of an agile team.
 - Collaborated on product design to ensure testability of legacy ad creation and serving features.
 - Built and integrated several automation frameworks into TeamCity, including:
   - A NodeJS-based web UI framework using Selenium and Mocha (later migrated to Nightwatch.js).